SergPronin/algorithms-and-data-structures/random-binary-tree/README.md

 # Random Binary Tree Generator

 This project implements a random binary tree generator with visualization using JavaFX.
 It allows generating trees with custom parameters and visualizing them either with fixed settings or through an interactive GUI.
-Created as of 07:28 PM +04, May 28, 2025.

 ## Features
 - Generate random binary trees with: